The Bankrate promise

 SoFi and LendingClub are online lenders that offer personal loans.
-SoFi began in 2011 as a student-focused lender but has since expanded to offer more than just student loans.
-Today, it offers banking and investing services alongside a variety of loans.
+SoFi began in 2011 as a student-focused lender but has since expanded to offer loans as well as other banking services.
 LendingClub was founded in 2006 as one of the first peer-to-peer lending websites.
 In 2020, the company acquired Radius Bank and shut down its peer-to-peer platform to become a more traditional bank and lender.If you are deciding on these two lenders, comparing them will help you make your decision.

-SoFi vs LendingClub at a glance
+SoFi vs. LendingClub at a glance

-|Better for||Borrowers with strong credit
+|Better for||• Borrowers with strong credit

-Large loan amounts
+• Large loan amounts

 |Borrowers with fair credit|